 Generally speak, hotels in Singapore are expensive.
 And with the high price tag, the guest room isn’t as spacious as the ones you see in other parts of the world.
 However, there are a handful of nice boutique hotels in Singapore that are worth checking out.

-In this post, I’ll show you my top picks for boutique hotels in Singapore.
+In this post, I’ll show you my top picks for boutique hotels in Singapore that are excellent for solo travellers.
 These are some of my favourite places to stay while I am in the city.
-Keep reading and I’ll give you my honest opinion and review for each of these boutique hotels.
+I’ll give you my honest opinion and review for each of these Singapore boutique hotels.

 Want to read this post later?
 Pin it on your Pinterest board!